recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 this can either be done during postprocessing, with the `muonScaleResProducer module`_ of the NanoAODTools_ package, or on the fly.
-The former will be detected automatically when decorating the trees, the latter requires adding ``"nMuon"`` to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute of the analysis module, such that the decorations will pick up the momenta from a calculator module instead of directly from the input file.
+The former will be detected automatically when decorating the trees, the latter requires adding ``"nMuon"`` to the ``calcToAdd`` keyword argument passed to he :py:attr:`~bamboo.NanoAODModule.prepareTree` method, such that the decorations will pick up the momenta from a calculator module instead of directly from the input file.

 The on the fly calculator should be added and configured with the :py:meth:`bamboo.analysisutils.configureRochesterCorrection` method,